aechchiki/SIB_LongReadsWorkshop_Bern16/practicals.md

 ```sh
 bsub '[my command line here]'
 ```
-Or f you have written your commands in a script:
+Or if you have written your commands in a script:
 ```sh
 bsub < script.sh
 ```